GSC vs Naver SearchAdvisor vs Cloudflare — Same Site, Three Datasets, Three Stories

 Korean sites can't be evaluated on GSC alone.
 Naver + Cloudflare, side by side.

-GSC shows "Google search data".
-The real traffic for a Korean-targeted site is Korean engines + AI search + Direct — that's the main current.
-Judging the site by one dataset misses the picture.
-The classic trap for new-domain operators.
+GSC shows you "Google search data," and nothing more.
+For a Korean-targeted site the real traffic is Korean engines plus AI search plus Direct — that's the main current.
+Judge the site on a single dataset and you'll miss the picture, and honestly I think that's the most common trap new-domain operators fall into.

 Related